Left or Right?

 The caveat to this?
 Every dog is different!

-The responsible thing to do is to strengthen your dog’s core before joining your agility, canicross, working /service dog training, or at the very least join my conditioning programme and I can help you work safely alongside it.
+The safest thing to do is to strengthen your dog’s core before joining your agility, canicross, working /service dog training, or at the very least join a conditioning programme to enable you to work safely alongside it.

-The better your dog moves the less likely he or she is to injure and the longer you both get to enjoy doing all the things you love!
+The better your dog moves the less likely he or she is to injure and the longer you both can enjoy doing all the things you love!